Overview of the PLTW Program

 - Engineering Design & Development (EDD) capstone course

-At the middle school level, 9-week units cover fundamental engineering principles and make connections between engineering and science.
+At the middle school level, 34-hour units (aka 9-week and 45-day units) cover fundamental engineering principles and make connections between engineering and science.
 A school offers at least 2 of the following units:

 - Design & Modeling - required unit

 - Automation & Robotics - required unit

 - Introduction to Computer Science 2

 - Magic of Electrons

 PLTW also offers the Launch curriculum for grades K-5.

 In 2004, WPI became the Massachusetts Affiliate University for Project Lead The Way.
 Unique to the PLTW program and key to its success is its partnering aspect between secondary schools and higher education institutions.
 As the Massachusetts Affiliate for PLTW, our role includes: